Meet the cast of BBC One’s A Suitable Boy - TheNewsTrace

 Who’s Savita Mehra Kapoor?
 Lata’s older sister, who marries Pran Kapoor, a college lecturer, at the begin of Vikram Seth’s novel.

 The place have I seen Rasika Dugal earlier than?
-The Indian movie and tv actress has starred in numerous initiatives, together with Netflix sequence Dehli Crime (primarily based on the 2012 Dehli gang rape).
+The Indian movie and tv actress has starred in varied tasks, together with Netflix collection Dehli Crime (based mostly on the 2012 Dehli gang rape).
 She’s additionally starred in Amazon Prime’s Made In Heaven, and in the movies Anwar, Manto, and As soon as Once more.

 Mahira Kakkar performs Rupa Mehra

 Who’s Rupa Mehra?
-Lata’s mom, she is set to seek out her youthful daughter a “appropriate boy”.
+Lata’s mom, she is set to search out her youthful daughter a “appropriate boy”.

 The place have I seen Mahira Kakkar earlier than?
 The Indian actress is understood for roles in for Hank and Asha, The Blacklist, and Blue Bloods, and beforehand starred in Orange Is The New Black as Chaarumathi.